 WordPress has seen significant changes since its launch as a blogging platform in 2003.
 It’s now matured into a fully-fledged content management system for websites, with a whole world of themes and plugins to choose from, all adding different looks and features to your website to improve functionality.

 Whether your website knowledge is limited or extensive, WordPress allows for a range of user types and options.
-From the DIY user taking the self-build option, to high profile sites for the English National Opera.
+From the DIY user taking the self-build option, to high profile sites for large organisations.

 Is WordPress right for your website?